Does car insurance cover repairs for your vehicle?

 Collision comes with a deductible.
 In many cases, the pothole damage may not be enough to make a claim worthwhile.

-Should you make a claim for pothole damage?
+Should I make an insurance claim for pothole damage?

 Probably not, unless the damage is significant and you can't afford to cover the cost out of pocket.
 Most of the repairs would fall under your deductible amount (even if you carry a low deductible, such as $500), so it makes no sense to file a claim.